-- Can FSHD develop spontaneously?
+2. Can FSHD develop spontaneously?

 Yes.
-In about 30 percent of cases, there is no family history of FSHD. - 3.
-Does everyone with the FSHD "mutation" develop symptoms?
+In about 30 percent of cases, there is no family history of FSHD.

+3. Does everyone with the FSHD "mutation" develop symptoms?

 No, not everyone with an FSHD-associated genetic change (FSHD genotype) will show symptoms of FSHD.
 Based on current knowledge, it is estimated that about 80 percent of individuals with the FSHD genotype will show symptoms, whereas 20 percent will be asymptomatic.
 We don't know why some people show symptoms and others do not.
 There likely are other genetic and nongenetic factors playing a role.
 Importantly, if you have the FSHD genotype but are asymptomatic, you can still pass it on to a child who may show symptoms.
-Also, keep in mind that some people may have very subtle signs of FSHD that can only be noticed by a doctor, or their symptoms may not become apparent until later in life. - 4.
-Is a genetic test needed to diagnose FSHD?
+Also, keep in mind that some people may have very subtle signs of FSHD that can only be noticed by a doctor, or their symptoms may not become apparent until later in life.

+4. Is a genetic test needed to diagnose FSHD?

-Yes, genetic testing is needed to diagnose FSHD and determine whether it is Type 1 or diagnosis, other affected family members may be diagnosed based on clinical findings without genetic testing.
-Relatives who have subtle findings or unclear symptoms may need genetic testing to confirm or rule out an FSHD diagnosis. - 5.
-How does an individual get a genetic test for FSHD?
+Yes, genetic testing is needed to diagnose FSHD and determine whether it is Type 1 or Type 2.
+Once one person in a family has had genetic testing to confirm the FSHD diagnosis, other affected family members may be diagnosed based on clinical findings without genetic testing.
+Relatives who have subtle findings or unclear symptoms may need genetic testing to confirm or rule out an FSHD diagnosis.

+5. How does an individual get a genetic test for FSHD?